 - Put your 2016 Galaxy Tab S2 8.0 in download mode now.
 To do so, turn it off completely.
 Now turn it on by pressing and holding Volume Down + Home + Power Key.
 Once your phone boots up, press the Volume Up key to continue.

 - Connect your phone to your PC now.
 The ID:COM box in the top-left corner of Odin3 should turn blue.
 This indicates that your phone is connected properly.

 - Click the “AP” tab in Odin and select the TWRP recovery.tar file that you downloaded.
 It will take a second or two for Odin3 to load this file.

 - Make sure that your Odin3 looks like this.
 The only option ticked should be F. Reset Time.

-- Once the process box above ID:COM box shows green light and flashing process is finished, disconnect your device.
+- Once the process box above ID:COM box shows a green light and flashing process is finished, disconnect your device.

 - Now turn it on by pressing and holding Volume Up + Home + Power Key.
 This will boot your device in recovery mode.
-It should be TWRP recovery that you just installed.
+It should be a TWRP recovery that you just installed.

 - That’s all.
 You’re rooted and have a TWRP recovery installed.
 Best of luck.

 - As it boots up, check out the SuperSu in the application drawer.
 Also, install BusyBox from Play Store.

 - That’s all.
 You’re now set to unleash the open source nature of Android.

 Stuck with anything?
 Reach us out through the comment box below!